Danigro12/align_validation/README.md

 ## Alignment Validation of SORTMERNA

 Script developed for testing SortMeRNA alignment algorithm.
-This testing is specially useful for short sequences, like miRNA.
+This testing is specially useful for short sequences datasets, like miRNA.
 In the future, it could be adjusted for testing others alignment algorithms.
 <br/>
 <br/>
 What you need to run it?